Graph Optimization Perspective for Low-Depth Trotter-Suzuki Decomposition: Overview of the Ultra-Greedy Heuristic for Finding a high-efficiency Trotter Cycle

 \subsection{Time Scaling for PFG Ultra-greedy Search}

 To assess the performance of the ultra-greedy search heuristic, we consider the expected time scaling with respects to number of qubits, $N$ and number of Pauli terms in the Hamiltonian, $\#(H)$.
-In general, we expect the algorithm takes a constant number of iterations through the main loop to apply at least one rotation, implying the number iterations of this main loop should scale as the number of terms.
+In the worst case, the algorithm takes at most $N$ iterations through the main loop to apply at least one rotation.
+However, in practice we expect the number of iterations to be closer to a constant, in which case the total number of iterations of this main loop should scale as the number of terms.
 Within that loop, we have two parts: finding the minimum distance terms while simultaneously looking for rotations to apply, and finding the minimum cost TQE gate.
 In general, finding the minimum cost gate is more costly.
 Worst case, we need to consider every possible TQE gate of which there are $\mc O(N^2)$.
 We then need to evaluate the change in support for every remaining term which would require $\mc O(N \#(H))$, but since each gate can only change the support locally, we can use this to reduce this time cost to $\mc O(\#(H))$.
-Thus we expect the time scaling to be no worse than $\mc O( N^2 \#(H)^2)$.
+Thus we expect the time scaling to be closer to $\mc O( N^2 \#(H)^2)$ with a worst case scaling of $\mc O( N^3 \#(H)^2)$.
 This process is also amenable to parallelization to reduce this time.
-Details of parallelizing the algorithm can be found in the Supplemental Material.
+Details of parallelizing the algorithm can be found in Appendix~\ref{ap:parallel}.